Billwilliams1952/Arduino-Five-Channel-Music-to-AC-Lamp-Synchronizer/README.md

 **Lampdimmer.ino**: An Arduino controlled, five channel AC lamp controller.

+This sketch controls five separte dimmier channels using TRIACs.
+More may be added but there will be a point at which the interrupt service routine can't process them all fast enough.
+Why only five bands for this test?
+It's all the hardware I had.
+The MSGEQ7 seven channel equalizer chip is used to convert the audio to seven discrete frequency bands: 63Hz, 160Hz, 400Hz, 1kHz, 2.5kHz, 6.25kHz and 16kHz.
+The sketch only uses five: 160 Hz, 400 Hz, 1 KHz, 2.5 KHz, 6.25 KHz

 ##Motivation

 This project came about from the need to control more than one set of AC lamps .